Tips and tricks Best practice guides, FAQ & more

 Many businesses using Microsoft Dynamics 365 use the Customer Engagement (CE) application to manage their customer relationships.
 This application and others integrated with it serve as the foundation for delivering good customer experiences and it is therefore crucial that businesses are confident in their applications’ performance.

 Testing is key in this respect.
-Particularly because Microsoft regularly releases new updates affecting the Dynamics 365 application.
+Particularly because Microsoft regularly releases new updates affecting the Dynamics 365 application, such as the monthly Proactive Quality Update.
 This introduces a risk to processes, particularly those that are custom built, and they must therefore be tested on a regular basis.

 In addition, as developers build and release new code for the Dynamics 365 applications, existing code must be tested too.
-Regression testing, however, is extremely time-consuming when performed manually.
+Regression testing in Dynamics, however, is extremely time-consuming when performed manually.
 Automated regression testing should therefore be considered as a means to delivering quality at speed.

 The question is how testers can match the pace of development, if automation in and of itself takes considerable time to set up and maintain?